 Name of Public Housing PIC Development ID: Conversion type: Transfer of Assistance:

 Development: NC003000012 PBV Yes

 Dillehay

 Courts, I

 Total Units: Pre-RAD Unit Type: Post-RAD Unit Type if Capital Fund allocation of

 36 Family different: Development: \$219,186

 Bedroom Type Number of Units Pre- Number of Units Post- Change in Number of

 Conversion Conversion Units per Bedroom Type

 and Why (De Minimis

 Reduction, Transfer of

 Assistance, Unit

 Reconfigurations, Etc.)

 Studio/Efficiency 0 0 0

 One Bedroom 0 2 2

 Two Bedroom 2 17 15

 Three Bedroom 14 17 3

 Four Bedroom 16 0 16

 Five Bedroom 4 0 4

 Six Bedroom 0 0 0

 Total Units 36 36 0

-If performing a Transfer d to a new development in (
+If performing a Transfer Subsidy will be transferre d to a new development in C Charlotte that INLIVIAN's

 of Assistance: ity, Horizon Development P

-P is the controlling member
+with a private partner.
+HDP is the controlling member in the partnership and

-l to purchase the property a
+has the right of first refusal to purchase the property and all member interests

 after the initial 15-year compliance period for tax credits has expired.
 The

-remaining 100 units will be demolished pursuant to a Sec tion 18 conversion.
+remaining 100 units will be demolished pursuant to a Section 18 conversion.

 of Elderly, Disabled, or 0

 Receiving Supportive 0

 Services: